jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 4 - Structuring a Web Form/1-add-labels-to-controls.md

 When a label receives focus, a screen reader only announces the type of input control, not the adjacent label.
 The screen reader may announce "input type and text", not that it is for a first name.
 If a label is not programmatically associated to the control, the label remains unannounced.

 Creating a relationship between a `<label>` element and an input control overcomes this issue.
-The `for` attribute value of the label element uses the `ID` of the form control:
+The `for` attribute value of the label element uses the `id` of the form control:

 ```html